 (WPeMatico)

-WPeMatico is an auto blogging plugin that lets you publish posts automatically from RSS/Atom feeds of your choice.
+WPeMatico is an easy to use autoblogging plugin that allows you to publish posts automatically from RSS/Atom feeds that you select.

-You can manage all the feeds you import and arrange them into categories and campaigns.
+You can manage all of your imported feeds and organize them into campaigns and categories.

 For more details, go here: